radius-project/blog/radblog/content/posts/2026/community-update-august/index.md

 ### Radius v0.60.0 (August 19)

-This is the latest minor release of Radius.
-Here are the highlights and what they mean for you.

 #### Preview release of fully extensible Resource Types

-Radius v0.60 introduces preview versions of a new set of Resource Types under the `Radius.*` namespace, such as `Radius.Core/applications`, `Radius.Compute/containers`, and `Radius.Data/redisCaches`.
-Unlike the `Applications.*` types they replace, these types are completely Recipe driven and fully customizable, so a platform engineer decides what infrastructure backs each type instead of accepting a fixed implementation.
+Radius v0.60 introduces preview versions of a new set of Resource Types under the Radius.* namespace.
+Radius.* Resource Types are completely recipe driven and fully customizable.
+These new Resource Types are available by using the --preview flag on common Radius CLI commands such as `rad init.
+For more details, visit the newly rewritten documentation at https://edge.docs.radapp.io/.

-Add `--preview` to common rad CLI commands such as `rad init`, `rad env create`, and `rad deploy` to work with the new types, or set `RADIUS_PREVIEW=true` once so every command in that shell session uses them.
-Documentation for the new model has been rewritten and is published at [edge.docs.radapp.io](https://edge.docs.radapp.io/).

 #### Direct IaC module support